pktgen/fgen/docs/guides/rel_notes/known_issues.rst

 Known Issues and Limitations in Legacy Releases
 ===============================================

-This section describes known issues with the CNDP software that aren't covered in the version specific release notes sections.
+This section describes known issues with the FGEN software that aren't covered in the version specific release notes sections.